 A succulent Stove Top Pot Roast sits in a pot on a wooden surface, with a thermometer revealing its perfect temperature of 150 degrees Fahrenheit.

-How to Cook Stove Top Pot Roast in a Dutch Oven
+How Long to Cook Pot Roast in a Dutch Oven

 If you want to do this same thing much faster you can use a pressure cooker!!
 We have directions on how to cook a Frozen Roast in Instant Pot here in that case.
-You will get the same result in a quarter of the time.
+You will get the same result in closer to 1 hour.

 Can You Cook Vegetables with a Roast?